ralch/blog.ralch.com/content/tutorial/golang-code-generation-tool-implementation.md

 [io.WriterTo](https://golang.org/pkg/io/#WriterTo) interface for concrete type and format.

 Lets name the tool `wordsmith`.
-It has the following arguments:
-- `type` defines the type that will implement `io.WriterTo` interface
-- `format` defines the encoding format used by interface's `WriteTo` function

 Note that in the sample we will use only `json`.

 `io.WriterTo` provides a function that writes data to a writer.
 The return value n is the number of bytes written.
 Any error encountered during the write is